CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, highly actionable skill with executable code examples and a well-structured multi-step workflow covering ransomware encryption analysis end-to-end.
-Its main weaknesses are moderate verbosity—particularly the glossary of terms and tool descriptions that Claude already knows—and a monolithic structure that could benefit from splitting reference material into separate files.
-The output format template and scenario walkthrough are excellent additions that make the skill immediately usable.
+This is a strong, highly actionable skill with a well-structured multi-step workflow and executable code examples covering the full ransomware encryption analysis pipeline.
+Its main weaknesses are moderate verbosity from glossary definitions and tool descriptions that Claude already knows, and a monolithic structure that could benefit from splitting reference material into separate files.
+The safety considerations (working on copies, verification steps) are well-integrated throughout.

 Suggestions